Karur district: Home textiles

 Karur is famous for its home textiles.
-Karur has five major product groups: bed linens, kitchen linens, toilet linens, table linens, wall hangings.
-Overall Karur generates around Rs.6000 crores in foreign exchange through direct and indirect exports.
-Allied industries like ginning and spinning mills, dyeing factories, weaving etc, employs at around 450,000 people in and around Karur.
+The district has five major product groups: bed linens, kitchen linens, toilet linens, table linens, wall hangings.
+Karur generated around Rs.6000 crores in foreign exchange through direct and indirect exports in 2016.
+Allied industries like ginning and spinning mills, dyeing factories, weaving etc., employs at around 450,000 people in and around Karur.

 On the international textile map, Karur has become synonymous with hand loom made-ups products.
 The weaving industry came to Karur from Kerala and has earned a reputation for its high-quality hand-loom products today.
 Hand loom exports from Karur began on a modest scale with just 15 exporters in 1975 and today Karur has thousands of exporters and the products are supplied to world leading chain stores like Walmart, Target, IKEA, Åhléns etc.

 Paper

 TNPL is promoted in TNPL Pugalur, by the Government of Tamil Nadu with a loan assistance from the World Bank.
 Today TNPL is the largest producer of bagasse-based paper in the world and the 2nd largest paper producer in Asia.
-It produces 230,000 tons of Printing & writing paper and consumes 1 million tonnes of bagasse every year, providing more employment options.
+It produces 4,00,000 tons of Printing & writing paper and 2,00,000 tons of Paper board and consumes 1 million tonnes of bagasse every year, providing more employment options.
 It has its finished products, production plant at Mayanur.